Wednesday, December 31, 2008

 Brush Cleaning Tips

-- Don't strike your paint brushes against a surface.
+Don't let your brushes soak in solvent, it can seep into the ferrule and weaken the glue holding the bristles in place. - Don't strike your paint brushes against a surface.
 Striking the brushes can damage the ferrule and cause bristles to fall out.

 - For hardened paint on brushes, clean by soaking in a pot of distilled vinegar for an hour, then proceed to bring the pot of vinegar to a simmer until the brushes are clean.
 Rinse brushes in warm water afterwards.